wrightrocket/webhook.site/api.markdown

 **POST** `/token`

 A token is a container for requests.
 You can create as many as you want.
 They expire after about a week, deleting all requests, too.
+A token corresponds to a Webhook.site URL.

 #### Request